fiahs99/configure-ad/README.md

 <img src="https://i.imgur.com/DoCgqOP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1 Log in to DC-1 as ken_admin and open PowerShell ISE as an administrator.
+https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1 Log in to DC-1 as mo_uddin and open PowerShell ISE as an administrator.
 Create a new file, paste the script into it, and execute it.
 Observe as the accounts are created automatically.
 </p>
 <br />